maplibre/maplibre-gl-js-docs/docs/pages/example/timeline-animation.md

 description: >-
   Drag the range slider to visualize earthquakes that were greater than 5.9 magnitude in 2015.
-tags:
+topics:
-  - user-interaction
+  - User interaction
-  - sources
+  - Sources
 thumbnail: timeline-animation
 contentType: example
+layout: example
 language:
 - JavaScript
 products: